kubernetes/website/content/en/docs/tasks/run-application/configure-pdb.md

 Example 4: With a `maxUnavailable` of 30%, evictions are allowed as long as the number of unhealthy replicas does not exceed 30% of the total number of desired replica rounded up to the nearest integer.
-If the total number of desired replicas is just one, the only one replica is still allowed for disruption, leading to an effective unavailability of 100%.
+If the total number of desired replicas is just one, that single replica is still allowed for disruption, leading to an effective unavailability of 100%.

 In typical usage, a single budget would be used for a collection of pods managed by